Forming Relationships — Building One’s Own Tool as a Holistic Practice

 Parallel crafting paths

-Knife path: refining blade ergonomics; rockwell testing; shaping wooden handles; crafting leather sheaths with hemp yarn, or vegan Paulownia wood sheaths with fish protein glues and magnet holders.
+Knife path: crafting leather sheaths with hemp yarn, or vegan Paulownia wood sheaths with fish protein glues and magnet holders.

-- Shared cooking and dinner at the campus fireplace - using your own newly crafted tools and group reflection on the course learnings, tools ontology, systemic cycles and embodied experiences
+Newly crafted tools exhibition.
+Shared dinner at the campus fireplace - using your own tools.
+Group reflection on the course learnings, tools ontology, systemic cycles, and embodied experiences

 Dates and places